Reviews You Can Rely On

 Analysis and Test Results

-Sorting through the pages (and pages) of a "best women's hiking pants" Google search is overwhelming.
+Sorting through the pages (and pages) of a “best women's hiking pants” Google search is overwhelming.
 We get it.
-To help you find the best pants, we bought the top options and reviewed them here for their comfort, movement, breathability, weather resistance, versatility, and features.
-Below we break down each metric, why it's important to consider, and which pants stand out from the crowd.
+To help you find the best pants, we bought the top options and tested them in the field and the lab to compare their comfort, movement, breathability, weather resistance, versatility, and features.
+Below, we break down each metric, explain why it's important to consider it, and identify which pants stand out from the crowd.

-We always want a good return on our gear investments.
+We demand performance, and we always want a good return on our investments.
 Expensive options often include snazzy features like zip-off legs, water-resistant material, or more breathable or durable fabrics.
 The zip-off option alone usually costs 10% to 15% more than traditional pants.
 Of course, they double as a pair of shorts, which adds a lot of value for some hikers.

 hiking pants women - the sahara pants move with you and give you a pair of pants and...